 - Be loyal.
 Respect the confidences of people in your network and never spread information about them that may be hurtful or untrue.
 This will help to show them that they can trust you and talk honestly about their needs.

 - Have a positive outlook.
-People are usually more willing to support someone who tries to stay cheerful — even if she has many difficulties — than someone who is always complaining.
-When someone you know asks, "how are you?" try to say something positive before you talk about anything that's wrong.
+People are usually more willing to support someone who tries to stay cheerful - even if he or she has many difficulties - than someone who is always complaining.
+When someone you know asks, "How are you?" try to say something positive before you talk about anything that's wrong.

 - Limit the time you spend with negative people.
 Build your personal support network on a foundation of cheerful and optimistic people who make you feel good.
 Whiners and complainers will sap your energy.
 If you need to keep in touch with a friend or relative who drags you down, try sometimes to see the person in a group so that you don't become the sole focus of the negativity.